 Trudeau unveils new Russia sanctions amid growing NATO pressure over defence spending

-The prime minister announced the new sanctions against 160 members of the Russian Federation Council as well as a coming ban on the export of certain goods and technologies to Russia on Thursday, wrapping up a whirlwind trip to Brussels.
+Pressure from Canada's allies to boost the country's defence budget marked the end of an extraordinary summit on the war in Ukraine, as Prime Minister Justin Trudeau vowed anew to increase military spending but with only vague suggestions of how to get there.

-That trip included an address to the European Parliament as well as meetings with leaders from the G7 and the NATO military alliance, members of which pledged to draw up plans by June for boosting spending on their respective militaries.
+NATO members gathered Thursday in the Belgian capital, strategizing on the alliance's latest response to Russia's invasion of its neighbour and pledging to draw up plans by June to bolster spending on their respective militaries.

-Yet while Trudeau said Canada agreed to that commitment, he repeatedly sidestepped questions during a closing news conference about whether his government will in fact inject substantial new money into the Canadian Armed Forces.
+Trudeau said Canada agreed to that commitment, but repeatedly sidestepped questions during a closing news conference about whether and how his government would inject substantial new money into the Canadian Armed Forces.

-The prime minister instead referred back to the Liberal government's previous promises through its 2017 defence policy to invest billions of dollars in the military in the form of new equipment and personnel.
+The prime minister instead referred to his government's 2017 defence policy that promised to invest billions of dollars through new equipment and personnel.
+Trudeau said Canada had upped its investments in the military, as well as its contributions to NATO.

+All NATO members pledged in 2014 to earmark two per cent of their national gross domestic products for defence within the next decade.
+NATO Secretary General Jens Stoltenberg said Thursday that allies had agreed to "redouble" those efforts and submit plans on how to meet the pledge at a June meeting in Madrid, Spain.

+NATO estimates that Canada's defence budget amounts to 1.39 per cent of GDP.
+Even with the billions of new dollars promised by the Liberals' defence policy for new aircraft, ships and other equipment, the country is projected to fall short of NATO's target.

 - WATCH: Joy Malbon on Ukraine taking back territory